Training and support group for parents of children coping with pain and health conditions

 Parents of children with pain and illness also experience significant and understandable stress and worry.
 Social support is a critical coping strategy for parents dealing with this kind of pressure, who often feel isolated and alone.
 Using coping skills ultimately circles back around to help your child, because when parents are more empowered and less stressed, so are their kids!

-This parent training-and-support group is specifically designed to benefit parents of youths with pain and health conditions, including migraines and headaches, abdominal pain, post-concussive syndrome, and autoimmune diseases.
+This parent training-and-support group is specifically designed to benefit parents of youths with pain and health conditions, including migraines and headaches, abdominal pain, post-concussion syndrome, and autoimmune diseases.
 This is a unique and invaluable opportunity to connect with other caregivers struggling with similar issues, get much-deserved support, and learn CBT-based "coping tools" that will help your child thrive.
-These groups are facilitated by Dr. Z. Key issues addressed include:
+These groups are facilitated by Dr. Zoffness.
+Key issues addressed include:

 Groups will meet one night per week (TBD) from 5:30-6:30pm for approx 8 weeks.
 Specific session length and content will be determined by group size, participants’ needs, and questions.

 Space is very limited and spots are by invitation only.
 Parents are welcome to apply for an invitation on the contact page.
 More information about structure and dates are provided upon acceptance.

 1. Coakley R. & Wihak T. Evidence-Based Psychological Interventions for the Management of Pediatric Chronic Pain: New Directions in Research and Clinical Practice.
 Children 2017, 4, 9.

 2. Eccleston, C.; Crombez, G.; Scotford, A.; Clinch, J.; Connell, H. Adolescent chronic pain: Patterns and predictors of emotional distress in adolescents with chronic pain and their parents.
 Pain 2004, 108, 221–229.